-While we’ve been performing the dental implant procedure for several years and have witnessed a high rate of success, there are certainly risk factors that can decrease the success rate and lead to dental implant failure over time.
+While we’ve been performing the dental implant procedure for several years and have witnessed a high rate of success, there are certain risk factors that can decrease the success rate and lead to dental implant failure over time.
 Smoking is one of the most significant of these risk factors.

 Research shows that while smoking doesn’t guarantee failure, it is associated with decreased rates of success.
 In fact, “clinical trials of endosseous implants consistently rate smoking as a primary patient-centered risk factor for implant loss.”